Gecina bucks light-volume trend in European equity markets

 "The elections are having an effect only at the margin."

-Dutch blue-chips slightly outperformed after an exit poll for the EU elections indicated that the anti-Islam, eurosceptic Freedom Party had fallen well short of its goal of topping the poll in the Netherlands.
+Meanwhile, Dutch blue-chips slightly outperformed after a Dutch exit poll for the EU elections indicated that the anti-Islam, Eurosceptic Freedom Party had fallen well short of its goal of topping the poll.

 "Volumes are very low at the moment going into Bank Holiday weekend.
 The results we have seen to date in the elections are not a huge surprise, and have not led to any change in my view on the markets," Neil Wilkinson, European equities fund manager at Royal London Asset Management, said.